Akihiro2004/Akihiro2004/README.md

 # Hi, I'm Darrien Rafael Wijaya

-🎓 Computer Science Student | 🤖 AI Enthusiast | 💻 Developer
+Computer Science and Statistics Student at BINUS University

 Welcome to my GitHub profile!
 I’m passionate about building AI systems that blend human-like reasoning with practical applications such as gaming, singing, and interactive conversations.